pieterjanv/ai-toolkit-local/README.md

 # Interfacing with AI Toolkit using OpenAI's SDK in TypeScript

-This repository contains a basic script to run AI models locally.
-It utilizies Microsoft's [AI Toolkit](https://learn.microsoft.com/en-us/windows/ai/toolkit/toolkit-getting-started) to run models locally on CPU, GPU or NPU.
+This repository contains a basic script to utilize local AI models.
+It interfaces with Microsoft's [AI Toolkit](https://learn.microsoft.com/en-us/windows/ai/toolkit/toolkit-getting-started) that runs models locally on CPU, GPU or NPU.

+The purpose is merely to demonstrate it takes little to get started.
+The script is written in TypeScript and uses OpenAI's SDK to interact with the model.

 ## Prerequisites